brentvollebregt/nitratine.net/posts/python-encryption-and-decryption-with-pycryptodome/post.md

 ## Generating A Key
-Keys that are used in AES must be 128, 192, or 256 bits in size (respectively for *AES-128*, *AES-192* or *AES-256*).
+Keys that are used in AES must be 128, 192, or 256 bits in size (for *AES-128*, *AES-192* or *AES-256* respectively).
 PyCryptodome supplies a function at `Crypto.Random.get_random_bytes` that returns a random byte string of a length we decide.
 To use this, import the function and pass a length to the function:

 ```python
 from Crypto.Random import get_random_bytes